rubyzip/rubyzip/README.md

 Zip::ZipFileSystem API.
 Using this API files can be read from and written to the archive in much the same manner as ruby's builtin classes allows files to be read from and written to the file system.

-rubyzip also features the
-zip/ziprequire.rb[link:files/lib/zip/ziprequire_rb.html] module which
-allows ruby to load ruby modules from zip archives.

 For details about the specific behaviour of classes and methods refer to the test suite.
 Finally you can generate the rdoc documentation or